penpot/penpot-docs/technical-guide/developer/devenv.md

 And many other that are defined in the `dev/user.clj` file.

-If some exception is raised when code is reloaded, just use `(repl/refresh-all)` in order to finish correctly the code swaping and later use `(restart)` again.
+If an exception is raised or an error occurs when code is reloaded, just use `(repl/refresh-all)` to finish the code swapping correctly and use use `(restart)` again.